tchajed/sys-verif-fa25/docs/notes/program-proofs/goose_tutorial.md

 `↦` is `typed_pointsto`.
 Signature is `l ↦ v` where `IntoVal V`, `l: loc` and `v: V`.
 Important that the type of `v` be constrained for type inference.
 Also have `l ↦{dq} v` for fractional permissions.

-Reading Coq goals: need to understand somewhat the meaning of `exception_do` and the monadic notations, but it's not actually super important.
+Reading Rocq goals: need to understand somewhat the meaning of `exception_do` and the monadic notations, but it's not actually super important.

 Use `rewrite -!default_val_eq_zero_val` to process `zero_val` (although this should not be needed if you're using `wp_start`)